j-sieben/UTL_TEXT/README.md

-# CodeGenerator
+# UTL_TEXT, including CodeGenerator

-Helper Package to support generating template based texts.
+Helper Package to collect String related utilities and support generating template based texts.

 ## What it is

+UTL_TEXT contains two earlier projects, UTL_TEXT and CODE_GENERATOR.
+UTL_TEXT contained some simple text related utilities, whereas CodeGenerator does some advanced things that need further explanation.
+As it turned out to be a nightmare to maintain two packages with partly overlapping functionality, I decided to combine both packages into one.

+The basic UTL_TEXT functionality is self explanatory and consists mainly of simple helper method to make working with string easier.
+The rest of this intro deals with the functionality of the CodeGenerator.
+Although it is now contained in UTL_TEXT, I stick to the term CodeGenerator to make clear what part of UTL_TEXT I'm referring to.

 CodeGenerator is a helper package to support creating text based on templates with replacement anchors.
 This kind of replacement is often required when generating dynamic SQL or PL/SQL-code or when putting together mail messages and the like.